slaclab/timechart/docs/source/control_panel.rst

         * **Redraw Rate (Hz)**:
             Default is 30 Hz.
 Minimum 1 Hz.
 Maximum 240 Hz.
 How often TimeChart redraws the current curves already plotted.
-This controls how smooth the curves are drawn.
+This controls how smoothly the curves are to be drawn.

         .. _data_sampling_rate: